pymumu/jail-shell/README.md

 - **pam_jail_shell Plugins**

-Mainly control the login of users. according th the configuration list, use chroot and namespace technology to restrict the login users to a specific restricted directory.
+Mainly control the login of users. according to the configuration list, use chroot and namespace technology to restrict the login users to a specific restricted directory.

 - **jail-cmd command-and-proxy**

-It forwards specific command to the real system, such as `passwd`, or other user-related bussiness command, and it also prevent command injection.
+It forwards specific command to the real system, such as `passwd`, or other user-related business commands, and it also prevents command injection.

 - **jail-shell commandline tool**

 Mainly provides the ability to manage the restricted security shell, making it easier for administrators to use, including user's add, delete, shell's configuration, installation, deletion, etc.

-**instructions**
+**Instructions**
-1. According to the configuration, pam_jail_shell limit users to the specificed chroot enviroment.
+1. According to the configuration, pam_jail_shell limits users to the specified chroot enviroment.
-2. Administrators use jail-shell command manage the list of restricted users, manage the list of commands for the chroot enviroment, manage the access range of directories.
+2. Administrators use jail-shell command to manage the list of restricted users, manage the list of commands for the chroot enviroment, and manage the access range of directories.
-3. Jail-cmd proxies specific command, to help implement the nessary business functions.
+3. Jail-cmd proxies specific command, to help implement the necessary business functions.

 Compile and install